USFWS/secas/blueprint.md

 - A nonprofit organization used the Blueprint to support a critical source of conservation funding at its state legislature.
 - A National Forest used the Blueprint to inform its public lands planning.

-These are just a few of the 190 Blueprint uses completed so far, with more than 60 still in progress!
+These are just a few of the more than 250 Blueprint uses completed so far, with over 60 still in progress!
 For more in-depth examples of how the Blueprint is being used, [check out the SECAS in Action story map]({{ "/story-map" | prepend: site.baseurl }}).
 You can also <a href="../organizations-using-the-blueprint">see a detailed list of the organizations using the Blueprint</a>.

 ## The history of the Blueprint